rfivesix/hypertrack/documentation/statistics_module.md

-# Statistics Module — Current Implementation (Code-Audited)
+# Statistics Module

-This document is implementation-grounded and reflects the **current working copy**.
+This document is implementation-grounded and reflects current behavior.

 ## Module boundaries